 c) don’t have coffee

 But you don’t have to skip your daily brew just because you don’t have a filter.
 Instead, look around the house and put your creativity into action.
-But if you’re still confused about what to do, here is our list of 6 objects you can use in the place of a coffee filter.
+But if you’re still confused about what to do, here is my list of 6 objects you can use in the place of a coffee filter.
 Let’s dive in!

 The first solution that comes to mind is to use paper towels.
 All you have to do is fold it in half twice and form a pouch shape.
 Place it where you usually put the filter, and you’re good to go.
 Some people use napkins and even toilet paper to enjoy a cup of coffee.